This page was last updated on 07 May, 2021.

 – passengers with a signed and stamped letter issued by the Deputy-Chief Officer of the National Police;

-– passengers with a medical certificate with a positive Coronavirus (COVID-19) test result of a test taken at most 6 months before arrival.
+– passengers with a positive COVID-19 test taken at most 6 months before arrival.
+They must also have a recovery certificate;

-2. Passengers are subject to medical screening and quarantine for 10 days.
+3. Passengers could be subject to quarantine for 10 days.
 More details can be found at https://tinyurl.com/3w7padwk .

 Detailed Tourist Information